Vishalyadavroy/Rohit-Sharma-Career-Statistics-Dashboard-/README.md

 -  <a href="https://github.com/Vishalyadavroy/Rohit-Sharma-Career-Statistics-Dashboard-/blob/main/Dashboard%20%20working%20video.mp4">Click on It To watch </a>
 ##  Dashboard Screenshot
 - Here’s a preview of the Rohit Sharma Statistics Dashboard:
-- <ahttps://github.com/Vishalyadavroy/Rohit-Sharma-Career-Statistics-Dashboard-/blob/main/Screenshot%202025-08-06%20222559.png">Click Here To Dashboard interaction</a>
+- <a href="https://github.com/Vishalyadavroy/Rohit-Sharma-Career-Statistics-Dashboard-/blob/main/Screenshot%202025-08-06%20222559.png">Click Here To Dashboard interaction</a>

 ## Key Features & KPIs